rapid7/metasploit-framework/Hashes-and-Password-Cracking.md

 ### Hashcat Optimized Kernel

 Hashcat contains a `-O` flag which uses an optimized kernel.
 From internal testing it looks to be >200% faster, with a password length tradeoff.
 For more information see https://github.com/rapid7/metasploit-framework/pull/12790

+### Exporting Passwords and Hashes

+Hashes can be exported to three different file formats by using the `creds` command and specifying an output file with the `-o` option.
+When the file ends in `.jtr` or `.hcat` the John the Ripper or Hashcat formats will be used respectively.
+Any other file suffix will result in the data being exported in a CSV format.

+**Warning:** When exporting in either the John the Ripper or Hashcat formats, any hashes that can not be handled by the formatter will be omitted.
+See the [Adding a New Hash](#Adding-a-New-Hash) section for details on updating the formatters.

+Exported hashes can be filtered by a few fields like the username, and realm.
+One additional useful field is the hash type which can be specified with the `-t/--type` option.
+The type can be `password`, `ntlm`, `hash` or any of the John the Ripper format names such as `netntlmv2`.

+Example to export all NetNTLMv2 secrets for the WORKGROUP realm for use with John the Ripper: `creds --realm WORKGROUP --type netntlmv2 -o /path/to/netntlmv2_hashes.jtr`

 # Example Hashes